glycodynamics/Tutorial-PyMOL/README.md

 # PyMOL tutorial
-This tutorial was written for PyMOL workshop by CCBRC, March 8-9, 2022.
-This is an intermediate tutorial to powerful molecular visualizer PyMOL.
-We will only selected things to prepare high resolution publication quality umages.
+This tutorial was written for the PyMOL workshop by CCBRC, March 8-9, 2022.
+PyMOL is an intermediate tutorial to a powerful molecular visualizer PyMOL.
+We will go through only selected things to prepare high-resolution publication-quality images.

-Download and install one of the floowing PyMOL, if you do not have one :
+Download and install one of the following PyMOL if you do not have one :

 [Open source version](https://pymolwiki.org/index.php/Windows_Install) : Freely available